Visual models are often underestimated and underused. Mindmapping and visual modelling are powerful techniques for communication

 Edward de Bono was the first to understand the power of lateral thinking.
 Visual methods are a continuation of this legacy, particularly in the form of mindmaps.

-Moh.io provides a way of getting insights into your Evernote database, model scenarios, to mind map, to use visual modelling.
+Moh.io provides a way of getting insights into your Evernote database, model scenarios, mind map and use visual modelling.
 You can pull and push, move, tag, associate, group and arrange nodes, notes visually.

 Moh.io gave you a visual view of your Evernote database.
 It places notes on a spatial workspace and provides you with a sense of flexibility which frees the mind.
 It allows that liberty of thinking that is so necessary for mindmap-thinking.